 As with any franchised or licensed program, you'll need to determine whether the strength of the brand, the training provided by the parent company and the marketing support are worth the initial and ongoing investment.
 Examples of fitness franchises include Curves, Miracle Fitness, Fitness Together, Velocity Sports, Parisi Speed School, Frappier Acceleration Sports Training, and Centers for Athletic Performance (CAP).

 SUNY Plattsburgh Career Development Center

 Our Career Development Center provides services, resources, and programs designed to help students and alumni to better understand the career development process, and to enhance their professional preparation and employability.

-If you would like more information about the sports and wellness program at SUNY Plattsburgh, please contact
+If you would like more information about sport and wellness at SUNY Plattsburgh, please contact

 Dr. Vincent Carey, Chair